cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 you\'ll learn about additional topics around OKRs in a small 15-minute learning nugget.

-If you make the OKR learning path in a circle, share how you organize your weeklys and what experiences you have with the process.

 ### Tools for OKRs (Kata)

 **Learn about some tools for OKRs.**